bjssacademy/fundamentals-ts/readme.md

 - Install Nodejs (`nvm install --lts`)

+  - What's Node?
+Well, in the simplest sense, node allows you to run JavaScript on your computer without using a browser.
+It does other things too, but if you've not come across node before now, then just think of it as something that lets you run JavaScript outside of a browser.

 - Create a node project (`npm init`)

 - Install TypeScript (`npm install typescript --save-dev`)